Diet and Arthritis- how making changes to your diet Could help your joints too

 In balance the 2 most important things to consider first are, your weight and whether your current diet gives you all the vitamins and minerals that your body needs.

-Keeping to an ideal weight and loosing some excess weight will reduce strain on your joints and you may well find that as a result you need less painkillers.
+Keeping to an ideal weight and losing some excess weight will reduce strain on your joints and you may well find that as a result you need fewer painkillers.

 A good diet, which provides all your essential vitamins and minerals, will also give you the best chance your body has to work at its optimum and can help protect you against the side effects of medications.

-Some forms of arthritis, such as rheumatoid arthritis, and some drugs used to treat them are linked to an increase risk of heart and circulatory issues.
-Several of the diet and lifestyle changes useful for arthritis are also helpful for the heart and circulation, including exercise and omega 3 fatty acids.
+Some forms of arthritis, such as rheumatoid arthritis, and some drugs used to treat them are linked to an increased risk of heart and circulatory issues.
+Several of the diet and lifestyle changes useful for arthritis are also helpful for the heart and circulation, including exercise and omega-3 fatty acids.